🪴Welcome Back!🪴 Celebrate Spring and Save 10% With Coupon WELCOMESPRING

 Lower light species: haworthia, haworthiopsis, tulista, sansevieria, gasteria, zamioculcas, hoya.

 2) Colour: colours can change throughout the year.
-Succulents produce colour in response to strong light.
+When exposed to strong light, many succulents become more colourful (a response called “stress“).
 In Canada, colour can fade in winter with the reduced sunlight (especially in areas with less winter sun such as coastal BC), but return in the sunnier months.
-For many succulents, if you want to maintain maximum colour and shape in winter, a grow light should be used (detailed info on grow lights here).
-When exposed to strong light, succulents exhibit a stress response which can result in vivid colours.
+For many succulents, if you want to maintain best colour and shape in winter, a grow light should be used (detailed info on grow lights here).

 In my apartment, mini pots get watered once every 2-3 weeks and larger pots once a month or even less.
-You can tell if the soil is still moist with a nifty trick: stick a bamboo skewer in the soil to the bottom, leave it for 5 minutes and remove, then touch it to the back of your hand.
+You can tell if the soil is still moist with a nifty trick: stick a bamboo skewer in the soil to the bottom, leave it for a few minutes and remove, then touch it to the back of your hand.
 If it feels cool/moist, the soil has not dried yet.
 A cheap moisture meter can also help you get the hang of it.
-If a succulent is truly getting very thirsty the leaves will start to wrinkle, and then plump up again a day after watering.
+If a succulent is truly getting very thirsty, the leaves will start to wrinkle, and then plump up again a day or two after watering.

-You can water from above (a narrow spout watering can is best, try not to get a lot of water in the rosettes as this can cause rot; blow excess water off the plant), or bottom-water and let the pot soak up moisture.
-The pot should have a drainage hole.
-In general, succulents like a good drink and then like to dry out; this is what occurs in their natural habitat.
-Water more sparingly when light is reduced such as in winter.
-Succulents with thin leaves need water more often than succulents with fat leaves.
+You can water from above (a narrow spout watering can is best, try not to get a lot of water in the rosettes; blow excess water off the plant), or bottom-water and let the pot soak up moisture.
+The pot should always have a drainage hole.
+Succulents with very thin leaves need water more often than succulents with fat leaves.

 A narrow spout watering can allows for precise watering